Multidimensional empirical mode decomposition: Applications

 In the first part, these MEEMD techniques can be used on Geophysical data sets such as climate, magnetic, seismic data variability which takes advantage of the fast algorithm of MEEMD.
 The MEEMD is often used for nonlinear geophysical data filtering due to its fast algorithms and its ability to handle large amount of data sets with the use of compression without losing key information.
 The IMF can also be used as a signal enhancement of Ground Penetrating Radar for nonlinear data processing; it is very effective to detect geological boundaries from the analysis of field anomalies.

 In the second part, the PDE-based MEMD and FAMEMD can be implemented on audio processing, image processing and texture analysis.
-Because of its several properties, including stability, less time-consuming and so on, PDE-based MEMD method works well for adaptive decomposition, data denoising and texture analysis.
-Furthermore, the FAMEMD is a great method to reduce computation time and have a precise estimation in the process.
-Finally, the BPBEMD method has good performance for image processing and texture analysis due to its property to solve the extension boundary problems in recent techniques.
+Because of its several properties, including stability, less time-consuming and so on, PDE-based MEMD methods are used for adaptive decomposition, data denoising and texture analysis.
+Furthermore, the FAMEMD has been used to reduce computation time and have a precise estimation in the process.
+Finally, the BPBEMD method has been used for image processing and texture analysis due to its property to solve the extension boundary problems in recent techniques.